lindgrenleonard/I_Hate_Java/README.md

 ```
 git@github.com:lindgrenleonard/I_Hate_Java.git
 ```
-Edit the `server_files/server.properties file` with your preffered settings
+Edit the `server_files/server.properties file` with your preferred settings

 The docker container relizes on mounting the `server_files` folder from the host system for persistant storage.
 Hence it is key to run the container with the proper folder structure.